LLNL/UnifyFS/docs/testing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-In order to run individual tests, testing functions and variables need to be set up first, and the UnifyCR server needs to be started.
+In order to run individual tests, testing functions and variables need to be set up first, and the UnifyFS server needs to be started.
 To do this, first source the *t/ci/001-setup.sh* script followed by *002-start-server.sh*.
 Then source each desired test script after that preceded by ``$CI_DIR/``.
 When finished, source the *990-stop-server.sh* script last to stop the server and clean up.